kenBayama/AXAClim/README.md

 # AXAClim

-This Project is a project of a Data Pipeline phone company data.
+This Project is a project of processing data of a phone company data.

 ### Environnement ###

 python = 3.7.9

 spark = 2.4.7

 ### Project Structure